 Although the simple definition of a winch is a mechanical device that is used to wind up a rope or cable, it generally consists of a spool that is sometimes referred to as a winch drum, attached to a crank.
 Winches used in heavy lifting industries can have sophisticated gear assemblies that are powered by hydraulic, pneumatic, or combustible engine drives.
 In some cases, operations will also need a winch that includes a mechanical brake or ratchet that prevents the rope from unwinding.
 Winches are often used to tow boats or cars, and may also be used to move stage equipment.
-Bishop Lifting Products stocks and supplies the most heavy duty hand winches, air winches, and electrical winches.
+Bishop Lifting Products stocks and supplies a wide variety of winches to be used in multiple applications.

 - Hand Powered Winches: Hand winches must be intricately engineered to provide strength and eliminate maintenance.
 Quality hand winches are constructed using solid steel gears and industrial strength components.